-For most of boundary condition types, the sediment boundary properties are specified directly as sediment concentration in the inflowing water (ML-3).
+For most of boundary condition types, the sediment boundary properties are specified directly as sediment concentration in the inflowing water.
 For SWQ boundaries, sediments inflows are defined either as a tabular function (specific runoff vs. sediment concentration) or are calculated by SWQ advanced methods (BuildUp/WashOff and EMC).

-A schematic overview over the possible types of sediment boundary conditions is presented in Table 12.6.
+A schematic overview over the possible types of sediment boundary conditions for collection system networks is presented in Table 12.3.